Signs of ADHD Burnout in New Mothers

 Motherhood brings unique challenges, especially for women with ADHD.
 The postpartum experience includes constant planning, rapid prioritisation, emotional regulation, and sensory processing—all areas where ADHD presents differently in women.

-Tasks that feel easy for parents without ADHD may feel overwhelming for a woman navigating burnout.
+Tasks that feel easy for parents without ADHD may feel harder to manage for a woman navigating complete exhaustion.
 This impact is real, profound, and often misunderstood.

 Why Many Women With ADHD Are More Vulnerable During Parenthood

-This risk increases for women who are diagnosed with ADHD later in life or still undiagnosed during pregnancy and postpartum.
+This risk increases for women who are diagnosed with ADHD later in life or have undiagnosed ADHD during pregnancy and postpartum.

 Many mothers share that they once coped “well enough,” but no matter how successful they were before, motherhood exposed the cracks in their systems.

-Common Signs of ADHD Burnout in New Mothers
+Common Signs of neurodivergent burnout in New Mothers

 You may experience some or many of the signs below.
-Burnout looks different for everyone, but the patterns are similar.
+It looks different for everyone, but the patterns are similar.

 overwhelmed new mom struggling with sensory ioverload ADHD